-This option uses the Grant Green system External Module straight starter section (GKM90C for models up to 26kW or GKM200C for models ranging from 26-70kW), replacing the low level terminal and flue guard supplied with the boiler, along with components from the Grant Green system.
+This option uses the Grant Green system External Module straight starter section (GKM90C), replacing the low level terminal and flue guard supplied with the boiler, along with components from the Grant Green system.
 See Figure 9-4.

 It is possible to extend the flue horizontally by a maximum of 3 metres in total flue length by using the green system.
 A maximum of two 45° elbows may be utilised when extending the flue using this system.